 - Do not put targets on employee engagement.
 Don’t force people into engagement.

 Employee Engagement is not enough.
 It’s sometimes irrelevant.
 Focus on the input factors and go back to basics.
+It’s the context that matters.
 And don’t be disappointed that not everyone is spontaneously as engaged as you.
 That’s life.